Islamic poetry: Bengali

-Bengali poetry, originating in the 15th century, depicts the themes of internal conflict with the nafs, Islamic cosmology, historical battles, love and existential ideas concerning one's relationship with society.
-This search for meaning that is present in most Bengali poems leads to the frustration depicted by poets through their dark and melancholy tones.
-Frustration is not pessimism, which according to scholars, some readers can misinterpret from the negative tones throughout Bengali poetry.
-The recurring theme of ideological values rather than societal ones is also present.
-The historical works of Shah Muhammad Sagir, Alaol, Abdul Hakim, Syed Sultan and Daulat Qazi mixed Bengali folk poetry with Perso-Arabian stories and themes, and are considered an important part of the Muslim culture of Bengal.
-Modern Bengali poetry is considered to be not rhetorical and romantic in composition.
+Bengali poetry originating in the 15th century explores themes of Islamic cosmology, historical battles, spirituality, and the internal struggle with the nafs ("self").
+The historical works of Shah Muhammad Saghir, Alaol, Abdul Hakim, Syed Sultan, and Daulat Qazi integrated Bengali folk poetry with Perso-Arabian stories and themes, forming an essential component of the Muslim culture of Bengal.
+Modern Bengali Islamic poetry tends to shift away from classical rhetorical and romantic compositions.